Automattic/jetpack/readme.txt

 * Dashboard: We improved the styles of status numbers so it doesn't look like floating.
 * Masterbar: We removed the Next Steps link from the Account sidebar.
 * Publicize: Let the user now that we are going to send emails to subscribers and publicize to the different accounts.
+* Stats: Added a new filter jetpack_honor_dnt_header_for_stats, which if enabled would not track stats for visitors with DNT enabled.

 **Improved compatibility**